zchen24/jhu-thesis-template/README.md

 JHU Thesis Readme
 =================
-Author: R. Jacob Vogelstein <br>
-Updated by Noah J. Cowan, March 1, 2010 <br>
-Updated by Brian D. Weitzner, April 29, 2014

-This archive is intended to simplify the process of creating a thesis in LaTeX that complies with the JHU formatting requirements.
+This template is intended to simplify the process of creating a thesis in LaTeX that complies with the JHU thesis formatting requirements.

 Quick Start
 -----------